aeternity/AEXs/AEXS/aex-3.md

 The motivation for the AEX is to describe a standard way that is being used by æternity for secret storage.

-The secret storage specification, although is being currently used for secret-key storage, should not be limited to it and should be used as a standard way of storing any data (esp. user related or user-owned) in an encrypted format.
+The secret storage specification, although is being currently used for secret-key storage, should not be limited to it and should be used as a standard way of storing secret text/plain text (esp. user related or user-owned) in an encrypted format.

 Having a standard way for encryption and storage of data enables